cekit/cekit/docs/descriptor/artifacts.rst

 URL
 ^^^

-This way of defining repository ask Cekit to download and artifact from a specified URL.
+This way of defining repository ask CEKit to download and artifact from a specified URL.

 .. code:: yaml